FORUM Storytelling Fellowship

 3. Connect with other Alaskan writers through 3-hour virtual cohort gatherings once per month (for a total of five gatherings, as we do not intend to meet during the final month).
 A typical gathering will include community building, a skill-building workshop with a guest storyteller, and time for pitching and getting feedback on stories from the cohort.
 In the final two months of the cohort, gatherings will shift toward production of the printed magazine, as described in item #2 above.

 • Attending one 3-hour virtual gathering for the first five months.
 The final month will involve communication by email, but we don’t intend to meet.
 Pending funding, we may be able to be able to cover travel for Fellows to meet in person in Anchorage for the first and/or final gathering.
-Sessions will be held on the first Saturday of the month from 9am-12pm.
+Sessions are generally held on the first Saturday of the month from 9am-12pm.
 The dates for the Spring 2025 cohort are February 1, March 1, April 5, May 3, and June 21.

 We hope that Fellows will be able to attend all the gatherings, but know that things come up and will work with Fellows to accommodate scheduling conflicts.
-Please note that attendance at the February gathering is mandatory.
+Please note that attendance at the first gathering is mandatory.
 Fellows are required to attend at least 3 out of 4 of the following sessions.
 Before applying, please ensure you would be able to meet this requirement.
 If not, we encourage you to apply to a future Fellowship cohort.

 • Administrative time (checking program-related emails, etc);